-Here’s how the above prop bet would work: If you wager, to use a round number, $100 on Minnesota’s Adam Thielen to have the most receiving yards at +250 odds, and he ends up leading the game in receiving yards, you would win $250 in profit, so $350 in total.
+Here’s how the above prop bet would work: If you wager $100 on Minnesota’s Adam Thielen to have the most receiving yards at +250 odds and he does, you would win $250 in profit, so $350 in total.

 Prop bets are most popular when it comes to the Super Bowl.
 Some famous examples of Super Bowl prop bets include betting on how long the national anthem will last or even betting on which team will win the coin toss.

 One of the most famous forms of NFL wagers is over/under betting.
 Betting on the over/under of a game, also commonly referred to as a total, involves simply predicting how many total points will be scored in a given game.
 So, if the over/under for a Tennessee Titans versus Indianapolis Colts game is 45.5 points, you would bet the over if you think 46 or more points will be scored, or the under if you think 45 or fewer points will be scored in the game.